Deferral of Enrollment Policy

 Implications on Financial Aid and Student Type

-All students who defer admission or defer enrollment must submit a new Free Application for Federal Student Aid during the following academic year to be considered for need-based financial aid.
+All students who defer enrollment must submit a new Free Application for Federal Student Aid during the following academic year to be considered for need-based financial aid.

 In order to be considered for admission, students with more than 12 academic credits earned after high school graduation would need to apply for admission as a transfer student and would be awarded merit and need-based financial aid based on the transfer aid policies set by the Office of Student Financial Services.